 - Preparation of federal estate tax returns

-The service includes options for creating several legal documents such as:
+The service includes options for creating several legal documents, such as:

-- Will: a written declaration in which a person can, among other things, direct portions of their estate to named persons, establish an executor for their estate and create trusts for future distribution of bequests.
+- Will: A written declaration in which a person can, among other things, direct portions of their estate to named persons, establish an executor for their estate and create trusts for future distribution of bequests.

-- Guidelines for Medical Power of Attorney: Written guidelines that explicitly state the medical wishes of the signer should they be unable to make decisions on their own.
+- Guidelines for Medical Power of Attorney: Written guidelines that explicitly state the medical wishes of the signer, should they be unable to make decisions on their own.

-- HIPAA Authorization: A detailed document that gives covered entities (health plans, health care clearinghouses and health care providers such as physicians) permission to use protected health information for specified purposes—which are generally other than treatment, payment, or health care operations—or to disclose protected health information to a third party specified by the individual.
+- HIPAA Authorization: A detailed document that gives covered entities (health plans, health care clearinghouses and health care providers such as physicians) permission to use protected health information for specified purposes—which are generally other than treatment, payment or health care operations—or to disclose protected health information to a third party specified by the individual.

-- Living Will: A document regarding removal of life-support if the signer becomes terminally ill or is in a persistent vegetative state.
+- Living Will: A document regarding the removal of life-support if the signer becomes terminally ill or is in a persistent vegetative state.

 - Disposition of Last Remains: A document that allows the signer to designate the disposition of their remains, including ceremonial arrangements and any special instructions.

 - Personal Property Memorandum: A separate document that can be incorporated into your will in which the signer details how they would like their personal property (such as jewelry, art and even pets) to be distributed.